tsduck/tsduck/src/doc/python-bindings.md

 the C++ namespace for the TSDuck library.

 The Python classes are documented in the @ref python "Python bindings" reference section.

-They are also informally described below.
+Some of them were also informally described below.
+But more Python bindings were added and not mentioned below.
+Only the @ref python "reference section" is complete, being automatically generated with the code.

 ## Informational functions  {#pyinfofunc}